 We recognised the importance of stakeholder engagement and consider communication with key stakeholders to be imperative in achieving our strategic and operational objectives.
-In 2020-21 we:
+In 2021-22 we:

 - maintained, via our website, the Register of Valuers of Queensland and the list of specialist retail valuers, allowing members of the public to access details of registered valuers. - updated our website to increase access to pertinent information regarding the Board and the valuation profession.
-This included disseminating information and reminders on undertaking valuations in COVID-19 times to mitigate health risks to valuers and the community, while still maintaining appropriate valuation standards. - continued liaison with professional bodies including the API and the Royal Institution of Chartered Surveyors, universities, and Government to leverage opportunities and preserve interdependent relations. - continued the dissemination of newsletters with the intent of keeping valuers abreast of pertinent regulatory information, promoting professionalism and standards of practice.
-This was especially important to provide guidance with the resurgence of COVID-19.
+This included disseminating information and reminders on undertaking valuations in COVID-19 times to mitigate health risks to valuers and the community, while still maintaining appropriate valuation standards. - continued liaison with professional bodies including the API, universities, and Government to leverage opportunities and preserve interdependent relations. - continued the dissemination of newsletters and Practice Alerts with the intent of keeping valuers abreast of pertinent regulatory information, promoting professionalism and standards of practice.
+This was especially important to provide guidance with the resurgence of COVID-19 and also to highlight the challenges Registered Valuers must consider in a rapidly changing residential housing market.